AntonioDehesa/tilop/README.md

 Completed "Video processing" section in the Python for CV Course.
 I really liked this part of the course, because it is what i want to do after i complete this course. and the next section, is object detection. i am truly excited

+## Day 38: March 9 2021
+### Today's progress:

+Continued with the Python for CV course.
+Im already at the "Object detection" section.
+Looks really cool, but could not advance much.
+Too tired...

 <!---
 ## Day x
 ### Today's progress: